 This tale is full of witches, wizardry, and the truly powerful magic of being yourself.
 Thirteen-year-old Aster is born into a family in which all girls are raised to be witches while all boys are raised to be shapeshifters, and the penalty for crossing these strictly gendered lines is exile.
 Unfortunately for Aster, he hasn’t shown any signs of shapeshifting ability but instead has taken an interest in witchery.
 When his brothers are threatened, Aster knows how he can help as a witch.
 But does he have what it takes to be himself?
 The Witch Boy is as poignant and heartwarming as it is entertaining.
 Your kids will also love these (free!) audiobooks!

 Abigail and the Snowman by Roger Langridge

 Eisner and Harvey Award–winning cartoonist Roger Langridge creates a tale about friendship so sweet that it’s sure to melt even the biggest block of ice and snow.
 Abigail, a nine-year-old girl who recently moved to a new town with her father, finds it hard to make friends at her new school until she meets Claude, a Yeti.
 The only catch?
 Claude is invisible to everyone except for her.
 When mysterious Shadow Men begin to chase Claude, it’s up to Abigail to save her new best friend.
-Abigail and the Snowman is one of those books that will encourage children to be nice while also providing a fun story.

 The Breadwinner: A Graphic Novel by Nora Twomey